HiMTok: Learning Hierarchical Mask Tokens for Image Segmentation with Large Multimodal Model: Methodology

 We propose HiMTok, which uses up to 32 hierarchical 1D tokens to efficiently represent segmentation masks for large language models (LLMs), enabling tokenization and reconstruction of masks.
 Together with the lightweight Mask De-tokenizer, LMMs are enabled to elegantly learn object segmentation, with mask tokens functioning like a new language, as shown in \cref{fig:intro_cmp} (c).

 To this end, we design a three-stage training recipe for progressive and efficient learning (\cref{fig:method}).
 HiMTok is first fully trained to enable the single-modality mask tokenization and de-tokenization.
 In stage 2, the joint training of LMM and HiMTok is performed, which brings vision-language alignment in mask tokenization, while still being efficient with images of low resolution.
-In stage 3, we focus solely on finetuning the LMM using high-resolution images to optimize performance.
+In stage 3, we focus solely on finetuning the LMM with high-resolution images.